Mausoleum (film): Plot

 Twenty years later, Cora worries about Susan, now thirty and married, on the anniversary of her mother's death.
 Susan and her husband Oliver Farrell go out for dinner that night, and Susan is attacked by a drunk patron outside.
 He enters his car, which Susan causes to burst into flames, killing him.
 Oliver is summoned to New York City for work, leaving Susan home alone.
 She seduces their landscaper, Ben, before killing him post-coitus with a hand rake.
 Oliver returns shortly after, and Susan tells him she gave Ben the night off from work.

 The next day, Cora arrives at the house to bring Susan paperwork pertaining to the familial inheritance she is due at age 30.
 In the house, she finds Susan grossly deformed in the figure of a demon.
 Susan causes Cora to levitate over the staircase before breaking open her chest.
 That night, Oliver calls Susan's psychologist, Dr. Andrews, alarmed, claiming to have seen Susan in a disfigured state.
 Susan interrupts the call, appearing entirely normal.
-The following morning, the Farrells' housekeeper Elsie finds Susan's room glowing green and witnesses her in her deformed state, and flees the house in terror (earning the title of "smartest person in horror").
+The following morning, the Farrells' housekeeper Elsie finds Susan's room glowing green and witnesses her in her deformed state, and flees the house in terror.

 At the urging of Oliver, Susan visits Dr. Andrew, who tapes a hypnosis session with her in his office.
 Initially she reverts to a childlike state before becoming possessed by the demonic entity.
 Andrews ends the session prematurely, and Susan reverts to her normal self.
 Disturbed, Andrews consults his colleague, Dr. Logan.
 The following morning, Susan kills another landscaper sent to her house.
 That night, Oliver returns home and finds blood splattered on the kitchen telephone.
 He attempts to confront Susan, but she says she is tired and they will have to talk in the morning.